Leith Hospital: The 20th century

 At the start of the 20th century, Leith was a modern busy hospital, at last able to meet the health needs of the community which it served.
 The pressure on beds was further relieved by the opening of the East Pilton Fever Hospital in 1896.

 In 1906 the first output of fully qualified physicians from Edinburgh University arrived and of these both Jessie Gellatly and Agnes Marshall Cowan joined the staff of Leith Hospital.

 In 1908 the South Leith poorhouse moved to Seafield where it later became the Eastern General Hospital.
 The vacated site which fronted onto Great Junction Street was bought by the hospital in 1911 in the hope that it might be used for future expansion.

 The Leith community was devastated by the death of many of its young men on their way to fight in the First World War.
-The Quintshill Rail Disaster in May 1916 resulted in 226 fatalities of whom 214 were soldiers of the 7th Battalion (Leith’s Own) Royal Scots on their way to Gallipoli.
+The Quintinshill rail disaster in May 1915 resulted in 226 fatalities of whom 214 were soldiers of the 7th Battalion (Leith’s Own) Royal Scots on their way to Gallipoli.
 This remains Britain's worst rail disaster.
 A school of nursing was established and recognised by the general nursing Council in 1923.

 As communities raised funds for war memorials, the Leith community decided that their war memorial should take the form of the children's wing for Leith Hospital.
 Fundraising started in 1919.
 Many individual benefactors supported the hospital by endowing beds, in memory of relatives killed in action in the First World War.
 The new building, which was designed by George Simpson, opened in January 1927.
 The new children's wing had a royal visit from the Duke and Duchess of Kent in May 1935.
 The hospital joined the National Health Service in 1948.